apostrophecms/docs/docs/reference/api/pages.md

 ### Response

 The successful `GET` request returns the matching document.
 See the [page document response example](#page-document-response-example) below for a sample response body.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ## `POST /api/v1/@apostrophecms/page`